Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

 This tutorial explains in detail how to write your own kernel function.
 Be sure to read the general tutorial on :doc:`kernels` first.
-You should also be familiar with data :doc:`batches`, and for the advanced topics with :doc:`../optimization/conventions_derivatives`.
+You should also be familiar with :doc:`batches`, and for the advanced topics with :doc:`../optimization/conventions_derivatives`.

 Existing kernel functions in Shark are a good starting point for writing